 - LinkedIn is more professional so no one expects (or wants) to see pictures of your nephew’s bar mitzvah.
 Although, Covid-19 forced most users to work from home, so the rules are a little more relaxed for now.
 Whether they’ll change back to all business once the pandemic is over is open for discussion.

-- Twitter expanded their character limit, but you still need to keep posts short.
+- Twitter expanded its character limit, but you still need to keep posts short.
 Try to contain your enthusiasm to the original 140 characters and be sure to include a hashtag or two.

 - Google +, which shows up on the infographic above, disappeared a few years ago.